chanoscar0/Neighborhood_Map/README.md

 This application is meant to showcase my abilities in the design concepts for front-end frameworks like Knockout.js while working with the Google Maps API.

+In the future, I would like to modify this file to utilize frameworks like React or Angular JS.